Boost Your Salesforce DevOps Performance with DORA Metrics

 If your team falls in the low performer category with any metric, successfully implementing more automated processes is the key — and that’s both a cultural and technical challenge.
 Further DevOps adoption will accelerate your deployments, increase release velocity, and reduce downtime and errors.
 All of this means you’re serving your end users better.

-The benefits of using DORA metrics are two-fold: you can track your team’s progress, and they’re an excellent tool to explain the business value of DevOps.
-Both of these things together demonstrate the overarching benefit of DevOps: allowing developers, business stakeholders, and end users to collaborate more easily, and ensuring continuous improvements in the agility, velocity, resilience of your team’s development and release process.
+The benefits of using DORA metrics to measure performance are two-fold: you can track your team’s progress, and they’re an excellent tool to explain the business value of DevOps.
+Both of these things together demonstrate the overarching benefit of DevOps: allowing developers, business stakeholders, and end users to collaborate more easily, and ensuring continuous performance improvements in the agility, velocity, resilience of your team’s development and release management process.

-If you’re already using Gearset, you’re in luck — we recently released a Reporting API which allows you to benchmark your Salesforce DevOps performance with DORA metrics.
-The Reporting API lets you extract data from Gearset that shows how your team is doing in terms of the DORA metrics, helping you to assess your DevOps maturity accurately.
+If you’re already using Gearset, you’re in luck.
+Our Reporting API lets you extract data from Gearset that shows how your team is doing in terms of the DORA metrics, helping you to assess your DevOps maturity accurately.

-Gearset can provide you with this data thanks to Pipelines which you’ll need to be using in order to benefit from the Reporting API.
-Using the Reporting API means you can take your team’s DORA metrics and analyze the data in your preferred dashboard tool — such as Tableau, Geckoboard, Google Data Studio, or Microsoft Power BI.
+Gearset can provide you with this data thanks to Pipelines — which you’ll need to have set up to benefit from the Reporting API.
+Using the Reporting API means you can take your team’s DORA metrics and analyze the data in your preferred dashboard tool — such as Tableau, Grafana, Mulesoft, or Microsoft Power BI.

 A dashboard in Salesforce displaying data from the Reporting API

 As well as seeing the headline figures for the DORA metrics, you and your team will likely want to dig into the data, so you can do your own analysis of the resilience and velocity of your release process.
-With this in mind, for each metric Gearset exposes two API endpoints, one providing the raw data which can be used to calculate the metric, and another which presents aggregate information required to directly plot the DORA metric on a line graph.
+With this in mind, Gearset exposes two API endpoints for each metric: one providing raw data for calculating the metric and another presenting aggregate information for directly plotting the DORA metric on a line graph.

 Using the Reporting API feature